-CONDITIONS OF RETURNING TO WORK FOR EMPLOYEES WITH SUBSTANCE DEPENDENCY DIAGNOSIS
+CONDITIONS OF RETURNING TO WORK FOR EMPLOYEES WITH SEVERE SUBSTANCE USE DISORDER/SUBSTANCE DEPENDENCE DIAGNOSIS IN SAFETY SENSITIVE POSITIONS

-- The employee must follow a medical treatment plan of an Addictions Specialist which may require attendance and successful completion of a residential Addiction Treatment Centre program. - The employee has to be medically cleared by the specialist prior to returning to work; - The employee should have an agreement with the medical specialist or practitioner which outlines the conditions under which the employee can return to work, medical restrictions, the arrangements that must be in place to monitor for compliance with ongoing treatment recommendations including abstinence etc. and any accommodation issues which should be taken into consideration; - The employee agrees to and signs a Return to Work or Last Chance Agreement (the title depends on the circumstances of the case) along with their union, if applicable, which outlines the conditions under which Interior Health will allow him/her to work for Interior Health again. - If the employee is licensed to practice, the employee must have advised their licensing body of their substance dependency.
+- The employee must follow individualized medical treatment plan recommendations of an appropriately qualified medical expert. - The employee must be medically cleared to the satisfaction of IH prior to returning to work; - The employee should have an agreement with the medical specialist or practitioner which outlines the conditions under which the employee can return to work, medical restrictions, any recommended arrangements that should be in place to monitor for compliance with ongoing treatment recommendations and any accommodation issues which should be taken into consideration; - The employee agrees to and signs a Return to Work or Last Chance Agreement (the type of agreement depends on the circumstances of the case) along with their union, if applicable, which outlines the conditions under which Interior Health will allow her/him to work for Interior Health again. - If the employee is licensed to practice, the employee must have advised their licensing body of their severe substance use disorder/substance dependence.
 In order to return to work they must have a current license to practice, possibly with practice limitations.